dtm-labs/en.dtm.pub/docs/practice/choice.md

 - TCC.
   Using this model, users need to provide Try/Confirm/Cancel.
   There is no data lock, allowing high concurrency.
-  Furthermore, nested subtransactions is supported.
+  Furthermore, nested sub-transactions is supported.

 - SAGA.
   Using this model, users need to provide action/compensation.